DUSKFALL Deal Analysis

 MetricThis DealBenchmarkVerdict

-After-Tax IRR (bonus dep)49.7%Levered IRR as floorShield front-loads returns
+After-Tax IRR (bonus dep)Levered IRR as floorShield front-loads returns

 What You Need to Believe

-Stabilized Occupancy65%~35% (debt service only, at base ADR)Half of base = still viable
+Stabilized Occupancy~35% (debt service only, at base ADR)Half of base = still viable

-Construction Budget$2.91M+30% overrun = still fundableDents IRR, doesn't kill deal
+Construction Budget+30% overrun = still fundableDents IRR, doesn't kill deal

-The one real risk: ADR realization.
-The $850 stabilized ADR is the largest unproven assumption — the closest Northeast operator with both transparent dome and private water amenity is Ferncrest (Poconos) at $225–$300, and that site lacks dark sky.
-At $700 ADR (an 18% miss) the deal still produces 17% levered IRR and 1.71x DSCR.
-The deal stays solvent down to ~$560 (a 34% miss).
+The one real risk: ADR realization (base-case stress reference).
+The $800 stabilized ADR is the largest unproven assumption — the closest Northeast operator with both transparent dome and private water amenity is Ferncrest (Poconos) at $225–$300, and that site lacks dark sky.
+At $700 ADR (a 12.5% miss from the $800 base case) the deal still produces 23.9% whole-equity levered IRR and 2.27x DSCR.
+The deal stays solvent down to ~$381 (a 52% miss, DSCR=1.0).
+For live stress at the current inputs, see Sensitivity.

 Why the Tax Structure Matters

-Year 1 bonus depreciation shield of $745K is 85% of equity invested, returned as tax savings within 12 months of opening.
-Effective net equity at risk after Year 1: ~$127K.
-A 1031 exchange at exit defers all $2.2M in capital gains taxes.
-After-tax IRR of 49.7% exceeds pre-tax levered IRR because the shield front-loads returns beyond what the standard model captures.
+Year 1 bonus depreciation shield of is of equity invested, returned as tax savings within 12 months of opening.
+Effective net equity at risk after Year 1: ~.
+A 1031 exchange at exit defers all in capital gains taxes.
+After-tax IRR of exceeds the pre-tax levered IRR because the shield front-loads returns beyond what the standard model captures.

 Phase 2: The Asymmetric Upside